pzmudzinski/lambda-google-sign-in/article/article.md

 5. Put name of your key
 6. Set authorized origins for debugging purposes (e.g. `http://localhost:3000`)

+We will pass both `CLIENT_ID` and `COMPANY_DOMAIN` via env variable.

+You are probably asking yourself what is that weird `payload.hd` line.

-`hd` stands for **hosted domain** and it's string containing email domain.
+`hd` stands for **hosted domain** and it is string containing email domain.
 Once we get it we simply check if it matches our requirements.
+In any other case we are throwing an `Error`.

 Once we have our `verify` function we can add `authorizer` and `verifyToken` endpoint: